Kull of Atlantis: Life in Atlantis

 Kull was born in pre-cataclysmic Atlantis c.
 100,000 BC, depicted as inhabited at the time by barbarian tribes.
-East of Atlantis lay the ancient continent of Thuria, of which the northwest portion is divided among several civilized kingdoms.
+East of Atlantis lay the ancient continent of Thuria, of which the northwest portion was divided among several civilized kingdoms.
 The most powerful among these was Valusia; others included Commoria, Grondar, Kamelia, Thule, and Verulia.
 Note that the word "Thuria" never appears in any of the Kull stories.
 Howard coined the term while tying Kull's world to Conan's in the 1936 essay "The Hyborian Age".

 Kull was born into a tribe settled in the Tiger Valley of Atlantis.
 Both the valley and tribe were destroyed by a flood while Kull was still a toddler, leaving the young Kull to live as a feral child for many years.
 Kull was captured by the Sea-Mountain tribe and eventually adopted by them.
 In "Exile of Atlantis", an adolescent Kull grants a woman a quick death so that she will not be burned to death by a mob.
 For this selfless act, Kull is exiled from Atlantis.